nixkj/echoes/README.md

 Developed within the academic context of the **University of the Witwatersrand, Johannesburg**.
 Unless otherwise stated, the views expressed are those of the authors and do not necessarily reflect those of the institution.

-## Citation
+## Citation / Attribution

-If you reference or build upon this work, please cite:
+If you reference or build upon this work, please cite or attribute:

 > Nixon, K., & Filinich Orozco, R. (2026). *Echoes of the Machine*.
 University of the Witwatersrand. https://github.com/nixkj/echoes